-|Adult Exhibition||£12.95 per ticket|
+|Adult Exhibition||£10.95 per ticket|

-|Student/Senior/Child||£8.00 per ticket|
+|Student/Senior/Child||£7.95 per ticket|

 Previously the site of a Salvation Army children’s home where the young John Lennon played in the grounds, Strawberry Field now serves as a unique addition to Beatles tourism.
 The new site is home to an interactive visitor exhibition, café, shop, calm garden spaces for spiritual reflection and - at its heart - a Steps to Work programme for young adults with learning difficulties and other barriers to employment.

 Through the authentic, inter-active exhibition where “nothing is real!”, visitors can expect to learn more about the history and heritage of the Strawberry Field site, complete with Media Guides in multiple languages.
 The exhibition includes stories from the former Salvation Army children’s home and about how John Lennon came to write the famous song, Strawberry Fields Forever.
 The tour continues through the gardens, where the media guide follows in John Lennon's footsteps and explores the place he used to play as a child.
 The gardens offer a calm space for reflection and an opportunity to explore spirituality.
 Visitors can enjoy a peaceful walk and find solace in this place where John could escape the problems of his young life.

-There's a gift shop that stocks a wide range of unique and authentic merchandise from our handpicked suppliers; many of whom are local to Strawberry Field.
+There's a gift shop that stocks a wide range of unique and authentic merchandise from handpicked suppliers; many of whom are local to Strawberry Field.
 The ‘Imagine More’ Café is a place to socialise and enjoy a selection of delicious dishes, with ingredients sourced from local producers.
-Serving breakfast, lunch, afternoon tea and hot drinks, the café is a welcoming space for visitors to relax and reflect whilst they enjoy the view into our gardens.
+Serving breakfast, lunch, afternoon tea and hot drinks, the café is a welcoming space for visitors to relax and reflect whilst they enjoy the view into the gardens.

 - Visit Britain We're Good to Go 2020

-|2021 (1 January 2021 - 31 December 2021)|
+|2022 (1 January 2022 - 31 December 2022)|